How Can I learn Finite Element Analysis? The Complete Guide

 Mathematical and Domain-Related Preliminaries

-In addition, to that at least a basic understanding of functional analysis, variational methods, and tensor calculus is mandatory for most programmers and developers.
+In addition, at least a basic understanding of functional analysis, variational methods, and tensor calculus is mandatory for most programmers and developers.
 Of course, this forms the bread and butter for a mathematician involved in learning FEA.
-An excellent book for engineers who want to understand the terminology used in the finite element literature and how error analysis can be found in Introductory Functional Analysis: With applications to boundary value problems and finite elements by B D Reddy.
+An excellent book for engineers who want to understand the terminology used in the finite element literature can be found in Introductory Functional Analysis: With applications to boundary value problems and finite elements by B. D. Reddy.
 Some other useful resources with regard to these mathematical preliminaries include:

 Further on, good repositories of knowledge on linear finite elements and detailed treatment of involved mathematics can be found in: